mlgvla/violin-doodler-frontend/front-end-notes.md

     - put radio buttons in div and attach event listener to div.
     - use if or switch to set proper event listener for violin div

-Practice Mode
-    - notes respond to mouseDown and mouseUp events

 Compose Mode
     - select note value
     - click on desired note
     - note with vallue pushed onto array in text area box.
 Can be edited before submission

-Fingerboard Customization
-    - choose which string(s) to display
-    - choose which notes (by key) to display:  A major, D major, G major